2019/20 concert season

 We are excited to announce the Phillips Music 2019/20 Season.
-Throughout this season, we present special concerts that explore the rich connections between music and the visual arts, including several performances aligned with our special exhibitions, including a Leading International Composers concert featuring the music of George Lewis (March 1).
-Exciting debut performances include German musicians Christian Tetzlaff, violin, and Lars Vogt, piano (October 20), Brazilian pianist Nelson Freire (April 5), and American countertenor Anthony Roth Costanzo (March 29).
+Throughout this season, we present special concerts that explore the rich connections between music and the visual arts, with several performances aligned with our special exhibitions, including a Leading International Composers concert featuring the music of George Lewis (March 1).
+Exciting debut performances include German musicians Christian Tetzlaff, violin, and Lars Vogt, piano (October 20), Russian-American pianist Kirill Gerstein (April 5), and American countertenor Anthony Roth Costanzo (March 29).
 In more Phillips Music firsts, we fuse dance by the New Chamber Ballet with music by Ursula Mamlok (February 16).
-Acclaimed American pianist Jonathan Bissperforms a mini-cycle of the Piano Sonatas of Ludwig van Beethoven (November 3, December 1, March 22).
+Acclaimed American pianist Jonathan Biss performs a mini-cycle of the Piano Sonatas of Ludwig van Beethoven (November 3, December 1, March 22).
 We also salute the great string quartet repertoire with performances by the Vision Quartet (November 17), St. Lawrence Quartet (January 16), Harlem Quartet (October 13), and Attacca Quartet (May 3).

 We look forward to sharing in so much varied and exciting music with you this season.

 ||On sale August 1 at 10 am

 ||On sale October 1 at 10 am

 ||On sale November 1 at 10 am

 ||On sale February 1 at 10 am

 The Phillips Collection continues to vigilantly monitor the news and information about COVID-19.
 As a precautionary measure and in adherence with recommendations by the District of Columbia Health Advisory, we will postpone all museum-sponsored public events through Friday, April 3, including concerts on March 15, March 22, March 26, and March 29.
 The Phillips special exhibits and permanent collection remain open as usual during regular hours.